thetalkingapp/skill-template-nodejs-hello-world/README.md

  * Moved `lambda/custom/local-debugger.js` to `utils/local-debugger.js` so that it won't be deployed to AWS Lambda with the skill code.
  * Removed the call to `.withCustomUserAgent()` in `lambda/custom/index.js` when building the skill.
 It's unclear what purpose this serves and you can certainly build and deploy a skill without it.
  * Rearranged intent declarations in `models/en-US.json` so that the "HelloWorldIntent" is first and all built-in intents follow.
 Also put "CancelIntent" and "StopIntent" adjacent to each other since their handler is the same.
+ * Delete .git and .github folders from post-new hooks.